angusmillar/Spia/README.md

           "assigningAuthority": "RespiratoryClinicSunriseHospital"
         }
       ],
-      //"The patient's home phone number (Optional)
+      //"The patient's home phone number (Optional)"
       "homePhoneNumber": "+61492813178"
     },
-    //"The pathology reports request details (Mandatory)
+    //"The pathology reports request details (Mandatory)"
     "Request": {
-      //"The details of the facility that requested the pathology report (Mandatory) "requestingFacility": {
+      //"The details of the facility that requested the pathology report (Mandatory)" "requestingFacility": {
-         //"The the facility's human readable name (Mandatory) "name": "Sunrise Hospital Respiratory Clinic",
+         //"The the facility's human readable name (Mandatory)" "name": "Sunrise Hospital Respiratory Clinic",
-        //"The the facility's identifier
+        //"The the facility's identifier"
         "identifier": {
           "value": "13A8DC14-A1E9-475C-9B4C-DA19866E020A",
           "type": "GUID",
           "assigningAuthority": null
         }
       },
-      //"A code to represent the application that requested the pathology report, and to which it will return to (Mandatory) "requestingApplication": "Best Practice 1.8.5.743",
+      //"A code to represent the application that requested the pathology report, and to which it will return to (Mandatory)" "requestingApplication": "Best Practice 1.8.5.743",
-      //"The requesting doctor's details (Mandatory)
+      //"The requesting doctor's details (Mandatory)"
       "requestingProvider": {
-        //"The requesting doctor's name details (Family name is Mandatory) "name": {
+        //"The requesting doctor's name details (Family name is Mandatory)" "name": {
           "family": "Familydr",
           "given": "Trish",
           "middle": "",
           "title": "Dr"
         },
-        //"The requesting doctor's identifier list (Mandatory)
+        //"The requesting doctor's identifier list (Mandatory)"
         "identifierList": [
-          //"(A HPI-I is Mandatory for CDA documents generation) {
+          //"(A HPI-I is Mandatory for CDA documents generation)" {
             "value": "8003614242061461",
             "type": "HPII",
             "assigningAuthority": null
           },
-          //"(A code local to the performing laboratory (Mandatory) {
+          //"(A code local to the performing laboratory (Mandatory)" {
             "value": "FAMTRI",
             "type": "LocalToLab",
             "assigningAuthority": null
           },
-          //"(A Medicare Provider number (optional)
+          //"(A Medicare Provider number (optional)"
           {
             "value": "067709AH",
             "type": "MedicareProviderNumber",